Happy Friday Ladies and Gents!

 - Each set of parents then write a letter addressing the couple together stating their excitement for finding each other, the marriage, wishes for the future, and words of wisdom.

-This is how described the Icelandic love letter ceremony to our guests on our wedding timeline card:
+This is how described the Icelandic love letter ceremony to our guests on the back of our Iceland destination wedding timeline card:

 “During the wedding we will perform a ‘love letter ceremony.’
 This entails the bride and groom writing heartfelt love letters to each other prior to their wedding day.
 Each of the parents have also written letters of encouragement, future wishes, and advice to make the couple’s marriage strong.
 The wedding officiant will then lock the letters in a box.
 The letters will be opened at a later time as a celebration and reflection of their marriage.”

 How amazing, right?
 It gives me goose bumps just thinking about reading them as we celebrate our 25th wedding anniversary when our parents may have passed and we may have a family of our own!
 This is a very special ceremony I believe has an enormous long-term impact to all.

 We hauled the box from Plymouth, Michigan to Hella Iceland to our wedding ceremony at Seljalandsfoss waterfall, then to Skógafoss waterfall and finally out to Vik Beach for Iceland wedding photos and a champagne toast!